• Join StackChief

 Spring Boot Tutorial

 This is a quickstart tutorial for Spring Boot.
-We will be building out a simple Spring Boot REST example from scratch using Maven.
+We'll build a simple REST API using Spring Boot and Maven.

 Spring Boot Tutorial: Getting Started

-This tutorial assumes you have Maven installed.
-If not, please install the latest stable version of Maven.
-To get started, create a new directory and cd into it.
-Run the following to create the basic Spring Boot app structure:
+First, ensure you have Maven installed.
+If not, download the latest stable version from the official site.
+Start by creating a new directory and navigate into it.
+Use the following command to initiate your Spring Boot application structure:

 pom.xml